-- (1) For the Trust, to which the Group provides financial guarantees, the Group has an obligation to fund the losses beyond its investments, if any, in accordance with the guarantee agreements.
-The Group concludes that its exposure to variability of returns is of such significance that these structured entities shall be consolidated. - (2) For the Fund, the directors of the Company consider that the Group has a control over the Fund since - (1) the Group involves as investment manager; - (2) the Group is acting as a principal in the Fund; - (3) no substantial removal rights held by other parties may remove the Group as an investment manager; and - (4) the investment interests held together with its remuneration from servicing and managing the Fund creates significant exposure to the variability of returns in the Fund.
+The Group had consolidated a structured fund ("Fund").
+For the Fund, the directors of the Company consider that the Group has a control over the Fund since

+- (1) the Group involves as investment manager; - (2) the Group is acting as a principal in the Fund; - (3) no substantial removal rights held by other parties may remove the Group as an investment manager; and - (4) the investment interests held together with its remuneration from servicing and managing the Fund creates significant exposure to the variability of returns in the Fund.

-Details of the Group's significant consolidated structured entities are as follows:
+Details of the Group's consolidated structured entity is as follows:

-Proportion of interests Size of trust plan/fund held by the Group as at as at 31 December 31 December Principal activities Name of structured entity 2020 HK\$'000 2019 HK\$'000 2020 2019 NUT LUNG 中誠信託匯融集合資金信託計劃 (the "Trust") - (note) 580,946 - (note) 25% Provision of financing consultancy services Kronos Fund SPC (the "Fund") 12,576 27,389 39.39% 43.93% Fund investment
+Size of fund Proportion of held by the Gr as at 31 De cember 31 Decen nber Principal activities Name of structured entity 2021 HK\$'000 2020 HK\$'000 2021 2020 Kronos Fund SPC (the "Fund") 12,576 - 39.39% Fund investment